The Guide to Sleeping in Airports - http://www.sleepinginairports.net/

 "Thanks to the warnings from your site I organised to visit the Qantas Club which is a haven in an otherwise horrible experience." -Ron

 20. Still bored and can't sleep?
 Take photos of the airport to pass the time!!! - Have you seen some of the photos on the site's Google +and Facebook pages?
 Well, if you haven't, head over there to have a look at some of the fun photos.
 These photos may inspire you to try to come up with similar (or better) photos.
-If you would like to be a guest blogger and create an airport photo diary such as the one I recently published for a layover I had in the Lima Airport, please email me
+If you would like to be a guest blogger and create an airport photo diary such as the one I recently published for a layover I had in the Lima Airport, please email me.

-airport hotels21.
-Have your credit cards ready!
+21. Have your credit cards ready!
 While one of the objectives to sleeping in the airport is to save some money on hotels, there may come a time when you will just want to bite the bullet pay for a room.
 Sure hotels will be more comfortable and you'll get to take a shower, but where is the adventure in that?
 Before you go, it is good to know where the nearest airport hotels are located.
 If you decide to book a hotel room, you will save some money by booking it online rather than just showing up at the hotel and asking for their rate.
 During snow storms, some hotels get greedy, so pay attention to what people in front of you are paying.
 If you have a laptop or "smart" phone start shopping for the best rate while you are in the terminal or as you are sitting in the airport shuttle on the way to the hotel.

 22. Write us and give us the Lowdown: Share your story with us by letting us know about your night in the airport.
 By submitting your experiences, good and bad or just general good to know information, you are helping to keep this site as up to date as possible.
 Please pay it forward and help future airport sleepers!